mytopdog/discord-jesse/README.md

 ### Session

 * `.connect({string: token});`\n
-	- `string: token`: The token you used when you (created your discord app)["https://discordapp.com/developers/applications/me"].
+	- `string: token`: The token you used when you [created your discord app](https://discordapp.com/developers/applications/me).